florian-beetz/bachelor-thesis/thesis.md

 the `gui` part to the +GUI component.

-Moving the `OpenDatabase` action up in the dependency hierarchy to the +GUI component in this case would have made no sense, as it would have required to move large parts of the Logic module along with it.
+Moving the `OpenDatabase` action up in the dependency hierarchy to the +GUI component, in this case, would have made no sense, as it would have required to move large parts of the Logic module along with it.
 Likewise, moving the whole `migrations` package to the Logic module would have required to move large parts of the +GUI component along.